by Tony Vidler

 It is simply “lack of thought”.

 Research has confirmed that the financial advisers who feel most in control of their businesses have higher productivity and business focus than those who do not feel in control.
 That is perhaps not surprising as those who are achieving more will usually feel like they are in control of their business, rather than the other way around, simply because the business is producing the desired results.
-Now, sometimes advisers just get lucky and back it up with a good work ethic and then get great results.

 The majority of advisers who get to higher levels of personal productivity and business efficiency tend to not do it through luck.
 It is the result of deliberate decisions.
 It is the thinking behind those decisions which drives the results.

 Oddly enough for professional advisers who are in the business of thinking and planning for a living, it is the lack of thinking about the right things that kills productivity.

 There are three suggested types of productivity, and like all solid structures there is a logic, or sequence, to how each builds upon the other in order to achieve maximum effectiveness in running a business and getting the results you want.